What is a 7DRL?

 The primary criterion is completeness.
 The resulting game should be complete and playable.
 The author is encouraged to not release another version.

-My friend and I want to work on a Seven Day Roguelike together...
+My friend and I want to work on a 7DRL together...

 What about licensing?